Create Azure Blob Storage Containers

 resourceGroupName: res3376

 The accountName references the storage account that will host the container.
 The containerName must be between 3 and 63 characters, using only lowercase letters, numbers, and dashes.
-The resourceGroupName identifies where the storage account lives.
-Without additional properties, the container uses default settings: private access, no encryption scope enforcement, and no immutability policies.
+The container acts as a namespace for organizing blobs, similar to a folder in a file system.

 Enforce encryption scope for all container writes

-Organizations with strict data governance often need to ensure all blobs use a specific encryption scope, preventing users from overriding it.
+Organizations with strict data governance requirements often need to ensure all blobs use a specific encryption scope, preventing users from overriding encryption settings.

 import * as pulumi from "@pulumi/pulumi";